-From legislative and regulatory to organizational and managerial foundations, this Master's programme in Public Procurement Management for Sustainable Development explores of a modern public procurement system.
+From legislative and regulatory to organizational and managerial foundations, this Master in Public Procurement Management for Sustainable Development explores a modern public procurement system.
 Dive into the study of policy tools and theory with applied assignments and research work to bridge the current deficit in qualified human resources.

 Learn by doing, through case studies, workshops, and group exercises